Tips & Tricks

 First select the files you want to move or copy.
 To do so, click on the blue plus sign that appears in the upper left corner of the file when hovering the mouse over it.

-Pro tipp: You can also quickly select any number of files to copy or move from a saved selection or any filter set in the filter bar.
+Pro tipp: You can also quickly select any number of files to copy or move from a saved set or any filter set in the filter bar.

 When you have selected all files, click on the Move / Copy icon located in the export bar at the bottom of the screen.